neuralmagic/docs/docs/llms/guides/sparse-finetuning-with-sparseml.md

 This guide details the steps for going from a pre-trained, unoptimized Llama2 7B model to a 50% sparse Llama2 7B model that has been fine-tuned on the GSM8K dataset and recovers fully and goes beyond the dense baseline accuracy.

 ## Overview
-- [Dense finetuning](#Dense fine-tuning): Finetune the pre-trained, unoptimized Llama2 7B model on the [GSM8K dataset](https://huggingface.co/datasets/gsm8k) from HuggingFace.
+- [Dense fine-tuning](#dense-fine-tuning): Finetune the pre-trained, unoptimized Llama2 7B model on the [GSM8K dataset](https://huggingface.co/datasets/gsm8k) from HuggingFace.
-- [Oneshot Sparsification](#Oneshot Sparsification): Oneshot sparsify the dense fine-tuned model to 50% sparsity.
+- [Oneshot Sparsification](#oneshot-sparsification): Oneshot sparsify the dense fine-tuned model to 50% sparsity.
-- [Sparse finetuning](#Sparse fine-tuning): Further fine-tune the oneshot 50% sparse model on the GSM8K dataset to recover some of the accuracy that is lost during the oneshot sparsification step.
+- [Sparse finetuning](#sparse-fine-tuning): Further fine-tune the oneshot 50% sparse model on the GSM8K dataset to recover some of the accuracy that is lost during the oneshot sparsification step.

 ## Prerequisites

-- <b>Training Environment:</b> A system that meets the minimum hardware and software requirements as outlined in the [Install Guide](./install/sparseml#prerequisites).
+- <b>Training Environment:</b> A system that meets the minimum hardware and software requirements as outlined in the [Install Guide](/get-started/install/sparseml#prerequisites).
 To replicate the setup used for fine-tuning in this guide, use 4 NVIDIA A100 GPUs for both dense and sparse fine-tuning steps.
-- <b>SparseML LLM Installation:</b> An environment with SparseML for LLMs installed as outlined in the [Install Guide](./install/sparseml#generative-ai-hugging-face).
+- <b>SparseML LLM Installation:</b> An environment with SparseML for LLMs installed as outlined in the [Install Guide](/get-started/install/sparseml#generative-ai-hugging-face).
 - <b>Background:</b> Familiarity with Generative AI and working with large language models is recommended.

 ## Base Model